|Rose Cottage||Self Catering||Flexible||1||4||1||Sofabed sleeping 2|

 On your arrival you will find a selection of washing products, jams, coffee, tea, sugar, bottled water, butter, milk, cooking oils, condiments, baguette, a selection of local French cheese and a bottle of wine or two !!!

 The cottage is open plan and contains a dining table and chairs, sofa and coffee-table.
 There is beautiful oak floors/beams and natural stone walls throughout the interior.

 There is one king size bed and a pull out double sofabed.
 All linens will be provided.
 There is a hairdryer, iron and ironing board.
 There is a wardrobe and 2 bedside cabinets with drawers providing plenty of storage.
 Floors/beams are in beautiful oak .

 There is a modern shower and wc, plus a heated towel rail.
 The bathroom cabinet provides generous room for toiletries and has a mirror.
-Towels, toilet rolls, handwash and shower gel will be provided.
+Bath towels and pool towels, plus an initial supply of toilet rolls, handwash and shower gel will be provided.
 Bathroom floor is beautiful french limestone and oak beams throughout.

 There is a wall mounted electric radiator and a heated towel rail in the bathroom.

 Private heated swimming pool, 2 adult-sized bikes, petanque, barbecue outside dining and wine !

 The garden is large - approx 1800 square metres - with beautiful views of the countryside.
 The heated pool is 8 metres x 5 metres and of a graduated depth between 0.5 and 1.5 meters at the deepest, so deep enough for swimming but older children can safely stand up.
 There is a large patio area surrounded by a flower bed with lavenders, attracting bees and butterflies.
 Red squirrels, deer, many types of birds (lots of owls) can be seen/heard throughout the garden.
 Very now and again wild boar!